rgaiacs/numfocus-2017-grant/body.md

 ## Instructor Training Event

-SC&DC's Instructor Training will be offered up to 20 new instructors.
-It will be a two-days event hosted in Florianópolis, Brazil where three of the proposers are located.
+In order to grow the pull of SC&DC instructors in Brazil we will run a SC&DC Instructor Training for 20 trainnes.
+This 2-day event will take place in Florianópolis, Brazil where research community has already had some exposure to SC&DC.
 This workshop will be offered in English because SC&DC don't have any Instructor Training Trainer